mewo9/Login-Registration-form./README.md

 # Login-Registration-form.
-Here is complete Registration Form in PHP and MySQL and Login form in PHP and MySQL with validation.
+Here is complete Registration and Login form in PHP and MySQL with validation.